 It is advised that you keep a buffer day because the weather is unpredictable in the mountains.
 Rest at Haridwar for the night.
 You can explore Haridwar the next day and take the Mussoorie Express or Nanda Devi Express to Delhi in the evening.

 There are three reasons one must do this trek – the forests, the birds and the fabulous mountain views.
 For three days, you trek through dense rhododendron, maple and oak forests.
 On the fourth day, you trek with the most astounding views of the Garhwal peaks.
 Atop the peak, on a clear day, you can get a 360 degree view of peaks like Nanda Devi, Chaukhambha and Trishul.

-Deoriatal, on the other hand, is a picture-perfect lake and the camping beside it is reason enough to do this trek.
+Deoriatal, on the other hand, is a picture-perfect lake and camping beside it is reason enough to do this trek.
 Post monsoon, the skies are crisp and clear showcasing the massive summits.
-The forests on the other hand are changing into the Autumn colours of yellow and orange.
+The forests, on the other hand, are changing into the autumn colours of yellow and orange.
 Another highlight of the trek is the chance to climb up to the world’s highest Shiva temple.
 Tungnath is a thousand-year-old temple and is one of the five Panch Kedar, the holiest of Shiva temples.
 The sunrise from the Chandrashila summit wraps up the trek with strong emotions and memories to take back home.

 Day 1: Getting to the base camp – Sari

 - Time taken: 7-8 hour drive from Haridwar.
 Transport from Haridwar Railway station at 6:30 AM.